JDSherbert/Unity-Serializable-Dictionary/README.md

 Dictionaries cannot be serialized and displayed in the Unity inspector as is.
 This pisses me off greatly, so I decided to write a quick and dirty code class to allow Dictionary Serialization in Unity.

-Simply add this script to your project.
+Add this script to your project and discover the power of Dictionary Serialization.

 Features:
 - Allows Dictionary display in the inspector